 This Guidance has been designed as a source of advice with Youth Work Organisations.

-As a Youth Worker working in the organisation – whether as a member of staff or a volunteer – you have a responsibility to ensure that everyone attending activities, particularly children, young people and vulnerable adults, are protected from harm.
+As a Youth Worker working in the organisation – whether as a member of staff or a volunteer – you have a responsibility to ensure that everyone attending activities, particularly children, young people and adults at risk, are protected from harm.
 It is the responsibility of each adult working within the organisation to ensure that:

 - their behaviour is appropriate at all times.

-- they observe the rules established for the safety and security of children, young people and vulnerable adults.
+- they observe the rules established for the safety and security of children, young people and adults at risk.

 - they follow the safeguarding procedures regarding suspicions, disclosure or allegations of child abuse.

 - they recognise the position of trust in which they have been placed; and that,